 - Among surveyed consumers, 54 percent anticipate buying more clothes made with recycled materials.

-- Younger Californians (aged 18–24) report a willingness to pay a premium of almost 15 percent for clothes made with recycled materials.
+- Younger Californians (18 to 24 years old) report a willingness-to-pay premium of almost 15 percent for clothes made with recycled materials.

-- Of surveyed consumers, 92 percent would participate in a brand-sponsored apparel-recycling program if offered the opportunity.
+- Ninety-two percent of surveyed consumers would participate in a brand-sponsored apparel recycling program, if offered the opportunity.

-A fully closed-loop apparel-recycling system in California could potentially achieve a total holistic impact (economic, environmental, and social benefits) of $7 billion to $9 billion a year.
-These figures are based on our estimate of a total holistic impact of approximately $3.5 billion to $4.5 billion from closed-loop recycling of polyester, which represents nearly 50 percent of apparel textile fibers thrown away by Californians (Exhibit 2).
+A fully closed-loop apparel recycling system in California could potentially achieve a total holistic impact (economic, environmental, and social benefits) of $11 billion to $13 billion a year, based on our estimate of total holistic impact of approximately $5.5 billion to $6.5 billion from closed-loop recycling of polyester, which represents nearly 50 percent of apparel textile fibers thrown away by Californians (Exhibit 2).

-Scaled up across the United States, closed-loop apparel recycling could achieve a total holistic impact of $50 billion to $70 billion.
+Scaled up across the US, closed-loop apparel recycling could achieve a total holistic impact of $75 billion to 105 billion.

 We identified eight core initiatives that could significantly advance fashion circularity for apparel made with polyester (100 percent or blended) in California and help unlock this holistic impact.
 Future efforts could build on these initiatives to address other textile materials: